Aarnout Loudon: Politics and supervisory committees

 Loudon had become a member of the People's Party for Freedom and Democracy (VVD) in July 1977.
 When asked in 1994 by Frits Bolkestein to join the first Kok cabinet as Minister of Finance, he declined.
 He was elected to the Senate in May 1995, and he was sworn in on 13 June.
 He was his party's spokesperson for economic affairs and the environment, and his term ended on 7 June 1999.
 In a 2007 interview, Loudon called Henk Kamp his favourite VVD politician, and he rejected the more populist discourse of party members Rita Verdonk and Geert Wilders.

 Following his retirement from AkzoNobel, he received the nickname "emperor of supervisors" for his membership of the supervisory boards of ABN AMRO (chair; 1994–2006), Royal Dutch Shell (1997–2007), Hollandsche Beton Groep (chair; 1995–2002), Heidemij (1994–1999), and NYSE Euronext.
 He was also on the advisory boards of Cinven and Lehman Brothers.
-Loudon served as the inaugural chair of the organisation committee of Veterans' Day from 2004 until 2007, and he served on the supervisory board of the Royal Concertgebouw and as vice chair of Vereniging Rembrandt.
+Loudon was the inaugural chair of the organisation committee of Veterans' Day from 2004 until 2007, and was on the supervisory board of the Royal Concertgebouw and as vice chair of Vereniging Rembrandt.

 While he led the supervisory board of Hollandsche Beton Group, the body favoured a merger with Ballast Nedam.
 A group of activist shareholders preferred a merger with Boskalis, and the Enterprise Chamber subsequently concluded that the supervisory board had mistreated the shareholders.
 The verdict was reversed by the Supreme Court of the Netherlands.
 In 2003, the Dutch Corporate Governance Code was released, strengthening the position of shareholders.
 Loudon criticised the document, arguing that the required transparency regarding management compensation led to an upward spiral in CEO salaries, and he stepped down from several boards in the years following.
 Loudon gave up his last position in 2008 at the Royal Concertgebouw.
 Following his tenure at ABN AMRO, the bank was split in 2007 and nationalised during the 2008 financial crisis.
 He was blamed for not doing enough to mediate conflicts within the board of directors.
 Loudon later said he was disappointed in the Dutch government and the bank's leadership for letting a proposed merger with ING Group fall through, as he believed it could have prevented both events.